 As youth, most of us begin reacting to others’ expectations of us before we fully form our expectations of ourselves.
-A key part of “growing up” is our formulation of the latter — what we expect of ourselves… My young life provided numerous examples of negative expectations, to which I reacted negatively, leading to disappointing results… Fortunately, there were also positive expectations, to which I usually reacted in ways of which I could be proud… Along the way I realized that my own expectations — for myself — outweighed it all.
+A key part of “growing up” is our formulation of the latter — what we expect of ourselves… My young life provided numerous examples of negative expectations, to which I reacted negatively, leading to disappointing results… Fortunately, there were also positive expectations, to which I usually reacted in ways of which I could be proud… Along the way, I realized that my own expectations — for myself — outweighed it all.

 Negative Expectation, Disappointing Behavior

 During my ninth grade year, a friend and I decided to cut a class.
 We got caught (surprise, surprise :-)).
 Before turning us in to the vice principal, the teacher of the class pulled my friend and I aside.
-He briefly surveyed us visually, then turned to my friend and said “I expected more of you” … Whoa.
+He briefly surveyed us visually, then turned to my friend and said, “I expected more of you” … Whoa.
 I didn’t admit it at the time; but that comment, as well as that which went unsaid to me, cut deeply.
 As a coping mechanism, I checked out from that point on.
 To my own detriment, I found myself unable to absorb anything that guy said.
-Once football season was over, I skipped school, altogether, on multiple occasions simply to avoid attending that class.
-I did passed the class, because grades were based solely on tests; and I typically did well on tests.
+Once football season was over, I skipped school altogether, on several occasions simply to avoid attending that class.
+I passed the class, because our grades were based solely on tests; and I typically did well on tests.
 Had class participation counted for anything, I would’ve been in trouble.

 Positive Expectation, Constructive Behavior